aslezar/Task-Manager-NodeJS/Readme.md

+# Project Name

 Task Manager Web Application with CRUD Functionality

+## Built With

+- [MongoDB](https://www.mongodb.com/) - NoSQL database for storing and retrieving data.
+- [Express.js](https://expressjs.com/) - Web application framework for building robust APIs.
+- [Node.js](https://nodejs.org/) - JavaScript runtime environment for server-side development.

+## Prerequisites

+Before you begin, ensure you have met the following requirements:

+- Install [Node.js](https://nodejs.org/) (including npm) on your local machine.
+- Set up a MongoDB database, either locally or using a cloud provider like Atlas.
+Obtain the connection URL

+## About

 This Task Manager web application allows users to keep track of their tasks, edit them, and mark them as completed or incomplete.
 It is developed using Node.js, Express.js, and MongoDB, providing CRUD (Create, Read, Update, Delete) functionality.
 Below is an enhanced description of the application's features and components.